grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 }
 ```

+You can disable this behavior and exclude all protobuf comments from OpenAPI output via the `ignore_comments` option.

 ## Using proto options

 You can define options on your Protocol Buffer services, operations, messages, and field definitions to customize your Open API output.
 For instance, to customize the [OpenAPI Schema Object](https://swagger.io/specification/v2/#schemaObject) for messages and fields: